Skip to main content

 FEMA’s Local Mitigation Plan Review Guide describes what is required for an LHMP to receive formal FEMA approval, and both VEM and FEMA use the Local Mitigation Plan Review Tool to review LHMPs for completeness.
 VEM has created a list of Steps for Approval to serve as an overview of the LHMP process.

-Drafts are routed by your community’s lead planner (this position could be held by a community, RPC staff person, or a consultant) to the State Hazard Mitigation Planner at VEM for an initial completeness review.
+Drafts are routed by your community’s lead planner (this position could be held by a municipal official, RPC staff person, or a consultant) to the State Hazard Mitigation Planner at VEM for an initial completeness review.
 VEM may request additional information in the LHMP in order to meet FEMA’s requirements.
-Upon completion of any state requests VEM submits the LHMP to mitigation planners at FEMA Region 1 in Boston.
-FEMA mitigation planners may also request additional information in the LHMP to meet their requirements.

-When the draft has satisfied FEMA’s review, FEMA will indicate “Approved Pending Adoption" by the community.
-After the plan is adopted by the community, FEMA will then issue final approval.
-The LHMP is valid for five years from the date of FEMA Approval.
+When the draft has satisfied review, VEM will indicate “Approval Pending Adoption" by the community.
+After the plan is adopted by the community, VEM will then issue final FEMA- approval.
+The LHMP is valid for five years from the date of VEM issued FEMA Approval.

 Upon submittal of the first draft to VEM, it can take several months to receive FEMA Approval, depending on the revisions required.